 Address: Schlosstrasse 6, D-50321 Brühl, Germany

-Southwest of Cologne Cathedral is the Museum of Applied Art.
-One of the city's "newer" museums - it was founded in 1888 - it's well regarded for its fine collection of more than 100,000 pieces of applied and decorative art from the medieval period onwards.
+Southwest of Cologne Cathedral is the Museum of Applied Art (Museum für Angewandte Kunst Köln), or MAKK.
+One of the city's "newer" museums, it was founded in 1888 and is well regarded for its fine collection of more than 100,000 pieces of applied and decorative art from the medieval period onwards.

-Address: An der Rechtschule, D-50667 Köln
+Address: An der Rechtschule, D-50667 Cologne, Germany

 Where to Stay in Cologne for Sightseeing

 - Although located on the opposite bank of the Rhine, the large rooms of the Hyatt Regency Cologne boast superb views of both the river and cathedral, as do the indoor pool and sunbathing deck.

-- Mid-Range Hotels: Popular for its large bathrooms and intimate size, the modern, boutique-style Stern am Rathaus boasts friendly staff and one of the city's best breakfasts.
+- Popular for its large bathrooms and intimate size, the modern, boutique-style Stern am Rathaus boasts friendly staff and one of the city's best breakfasts.

-- Other great budget choices in the Old Town include Ibis Koeln Am Dom, with its fun lounge overlooking the cathedral square, and the family-run Hotel Im Kupferkessel, with its cozy, brightly-painted rooms and homey dining area.
+- Other great budget choices in the Old Town include Ibis Koeln Am Dom, with its fun lounge overlooking the cathedral square; and the family-run Hotel Im Kupferkessel, with its cozy, brightly-painted rooms and a homey dining area.